Portmarnock Golf Club Red and Blue Course Review - Golf Monthly

 Portmarnock Golf Club Red and Blue Course Review – Golf Monthly Verdict

-Superb piece of links land which offers great variety within very easy striking distance of Dublin
+Superb piece of links land which offers great variety within very easy striking distance of Dublin.
+Great history too.